“A Brief Overview of Nutrient Cycling

 This article contains detailed instructions for students who wish to study soil and soil ecology and determine attributes, characteristics, components, geographical locations, and other geographical and geological correlations between soil samples provided by professors.
 Introduced by a comprehensive explanation of the various components and layers of soil types, this article contains useful information that is primarily aimed at providing guidance for teachers who wish to make their students more aware of the soil in the areas around them and the importance of the specific composition on the rest of the environment.
 Containing pictures and charts relevant to the topic, the article is overall easy to understand although a bit vague on the specifics of what the students should be looking for in their research.
-Overall, this site gets a 7.8+ on a scale of 1-10.

 “The Rhizosphere- Roots, Soil and Everything In Between” (2013)

 This article talks about microbes in the rhizosphere.
 It discusses the importance of the rhizosphere as a habitat for many microbes and how they are strongly influenced by the chemicals the plant roots release.
 This website is very accessible to the public but the terminology used in the article is very advanced and sometimes hard to understand without a past knowledge of the topic.
 The author of the article was very helpful by giving examples of current projects and research on the topic and other resources for further reading.

 "Searching for Unifiying Principles in Soil Ecology."
 (2009)

 This experiment’s purpose was to find similar characteristics among different types of soil.
 Most soil experiments tend to focus on differences, but this experiment proved that finding similarities is sometimes the better option.
 Although the article was long, the detailed information was easy to understand.
 The many references were easily accessible, but the article lacked a contact address.